Posted on Mon 30 May 2022

 Jo Lansdowne reflects on Watershed's role as a funder of research and development, what we have learned so far and what new questions we are asking.

-Watershed acts as a funder of creative technology research and development - enabling individuals and small companies to explore early stage ideas.
+Among many other things, Watershed acts as a funder of creative technology research and development - enabling individuals and small companies to explore early stage ideas.
 Last year we ran programmes that invested over £385k of funding with awards ranging from around £300 to £50k.

 Within Pervasive Media Studio and in the projects that orbit it (e.g. Bristol+Bath Creative R+D, MyWorld), the money we give always comes as part of a wider offer of support – professional advice and pastoral care, connection to people with different perspectives, opportunities to share process and outcomes, and commitment to a long term relationship.